koicreek/koicreek/README.md

 # Koi Creek
 **Intro:** Koi fish swim up streams and waterfalls with unwavering determination, overcoming any obstacles.
-Koi Creek is a playground to perform POCs w/ modern tools and tech stacks.
+Koi Creek is a playground to perform proof-of-concepts w/ modern tools and tech stacks.

 ## Planned Proof-of-Concepts
+- [ ] Rest API – Deno + MongoDB
+- [ ] Rest API – Spring Boot + PostgreSQL
-- [ ] Rest API – MongoDB + Deno
+- [ ] Rest API – Deno + PostgreSQL

 ## Name Inspiration
-We were inspired by the simplicity of [Deno Land](https://github.com/denoland), and wanted something equally euphonius and containing a nod to nature.
+We were inspired by the simplicity of [Deno Land](https://github.com/denoland), and wanted something equally euphonius while containing a nod to nature.
 Our love of Koi brought us to Koi Creek!

 In Japan, Koi fish are symbolic of good fortune.
 They are also associated with a strength of purpose and perseverance in the face of adversity.